-Requirements for demonstrating severe financial hardship vary between superannuation funds; you should apply directly to your fund for details.
+Requirements for demonstrating severe financial hardship can vary between superannuation funds.
+You should apply directly to your fund for details.

-Usually, to be eligible under this test your superannuation fund must be satisfied that:
+To be eligible under this test, your superannuation fund must, as a legal minimum, be satisfied that:

 - you are unable to meet reasonable and immediate family living expenses.